-Each insurance company provides options with different deductibles and coverage, making it important to consider your medical needs before choosing.
-Residents of Miami-Dade and Broward have 68 plans from which to choose, and residents of Palm Beach County have 83 options.
+Each insurance company provides options with different deductibles and coverage plans, making it important to consider your medical needs before choosing.
+Residents of Miami-Dade and Broward have 122 plans from which to choose this year.
 Shopping the ACA can be a lot of work, but we recommend that you do the research, especially if you use a lot of medical care.

 Florida Blue, which is the most popular option in South Florida, offers three networks: